regebro/how-to-diff-xml/talk.rst

     So we have loads of documents, many of them generated through our own template language, unsurprisingly called "SBT" for "Shoobox templates".
-    (Psst, it's really mostly RML + ZPT and a bit of magic).
+    (Psst, it's really mostly reportlab RML + ZPT and a bit of magic).

 ----